BriceChivu/Warehouse_reshuffling/README.md

-# Brands occupancy and warehouse reshuffling
+# Brands occupancy visualization and warehouse reshuffling

 In order to have an efficiently organized warehouse, regular housekeepings are required.
 They mainly consist of rethinking the brands space disposition inside the racks.